aibor/virtrun/README.md

 ### QEMU

-The binaries for running QEMU for the architecture matching the kernel and binary you want to use, either `qemu-system-x86_64`, `qemu-system-aarch64` or `qemu-system-riscv64`.
-If not in `$PATH`, you can specify the path to the binary with the flag `-qemu-bin`.
+QEMU must be present for the architecture matching the binary.
+By default, `qemu-system-x86_64`, `qemu-system-aarch64` or `qemu-system-riscv64` are used.
+The architecture of the binary determines which one is used.
+The flag `-qemu-bin` can be used to override the default choice.

 ### Linux Kernel

-The kernel must be compiled to work with some support for working in QEMU.
+The kernel must be compiled with support for running as guest system.
-Especially some kind of serial console or virtual console must be present.
+Especially, support for some kind of serial console or virtual console must be present.
 All of this must be compiled into the kernel directly.
-Additional modules can be loaded for functionality required bu the binary itself.
+Additional kernel modules can be loaded for functionality required by the binary itself, though, with the flag `-addModule`.

 The absolute path to the kernel must be given by flag `-kernel`.
 Make sure the kernel matches the architecture of your binaries and the QEMU binary.

 Virtrun supports different QEMU IO transport types.
-Which is needed depends on the kernel and machine type used.
+Which one is needed depends on the kernel and the QEMU machine type used.
 By default, the most likely correct IO transport is chosen automatically.
 It can be set manually with the flag `-transport`.
-With amd64 `pci` is usually the right one.
-With arm64 and riscv64 it is `mmio`. `isa` can be tried as a fallback, in case there is no output ("Error: run: guest did not print init exit code").
+For amd64 `pci` is usually the right one.
+For arm64 and riscv64 it is `mmio`. `isa` can be tried as a fallback, in case there is no output ("Error: run: guest did not print init exit code").

-The Ubuntu kernels work out of the box and have all necessary features compiled in.
+The Ubuntu generic kernels work out of the box and have all necessary features compiled in.

 ## Usage

 ### Direct use

-By default, virtrun brings a simple init program, that sets up the guest system and then executes your binary.
-So, your binary will be a direct child of PID 1.
+By default, virtrun brings a simple init program, that sets up the guest system and executes the given binary.
+So, the binary will be a direct child of PID 1.

 Usage: `virtrun [flags...] binary [args...]`

 All arguments after the binary will be passed to the guest's `/init` program.
-The default init program will pass them to the binary.
+The default init program just passes them to the binary.

 The following examples assume you have virtrun installed in a directory that is in `$PATH`.
-Instead, you can can also use `go run github.com/aibor/virtrun`.

 Let's use `env` as our main binary to show simple invocation and default environment variables.